georgizk/ims-release/README.md

 You should see output like `go version go1.7.1 darwin/amd64` or something else to match your system.

 #### MySQL

+1. Start the MySQL server
+2. Create and configure a new database

 You should install mysql via whatever package manager you happen to use.
 On macOS, this would preferrably be [Homebrew](http://brew.sh/), or else the usual apt/yum/pacman if you are running Linux.
 Once installed, start the mysql server by running